irshadpathan/Unity3D_360Video_Player_VRPlayer_SourceCode/README.md

 # VR Player For Unity3d Free Plugin Easy to use not SDK Requirements

-Play Any 360 Vide Play Veru Simple
+Play Any 360 Video Very Easy

+My WebSite :

+Http://www.irshadkhan.info